 Their strength lies in their equal commitment to both the new and the old, with exhibitions and fair booths that consistently capitalize on and proudly display the broad range of decades of work in their stable (23 East 73rd Street).

+Nara Roesler is a veteran Brazilian art dealer with her eponymous gallery in Chelsea.
 Established over 40 years ago in Brazil, Galerie Nara Roesler shows an array of diverse artists from Argentina, Brazil, Cuba and more.
 Some of my favorites are Vik Muniz (Brazilian), Alexandre Arrechea (Cuban) and sculptor Arthur Lescher (Brazilian).
 They opened a small space in New York (a contrast to their Sao Paolo outpost), and are dedicated to their artists worldwide.

 Sean Kelly’s program is full of artists with diverse practices, such as Alex Soth, Janiana Tschape, Sam Moyer, and Anthony McCall.
 The gallery takes risks for their artists, putting on exhibitions that utilize or modify the vast gallery space and often move beyond the notion of the basic “white cube” (475 10th Avenue).